David L. Sedlak

 In addition to his laboratory and field research, Sedlak is interested in the developing new approaches for managing the urban water cycle.
 He pursues these efforts through research coordinated through the National Science Foundation's Engineering Research Center for Reinventing the Nation's Urban Water Insfrastructure (ReNUWIt) and the Berkeley Water Center.
 He also is the author of "Water 4.0", a book that examines the ways in which we can gain insight into current water issues by understanding the history of urban water systems.

-Environmental Science & Technology [Associate editor]
+Environmental Science & Technology [Editor-in-Chief]

 NSF ERC Re-inventing the Nation's Urban Water Infrastructure [Deputy Director]